 Please bring your courtesy mask (we ask that you wear one upon initial check-in* with us and if you visit any local bait shops, liquor stores, convenience stations, etc. We encourage bringing groceries from home when possible, or again, just wear a courtesy mask during your errand.
 Our area residents sincerely appreciate this respect that you offer.)

-Check-In: Instead of stopping at lodge to check-in, you will be welcome to go onto your cabin and make yourself at home.
-We will see you pass by our house, but ask that you TEXT US upon arrivial (within an hour) and we will walk down to collect your cash (exact amount if possible), personal check (ready in hand) or credit card (in this case we will take to lodge, process and bring back to you disinfected.
-Use fresh pen in cabin to sign slip or we'll have one for you to use.)
+Check-In: Instead of stopping at the lodge to check-in, you will be welcome to go onto your cabin and make yourself at home.
+We will see you pass by our house, but ask that you TEXT US upon arrival (within an hour) and we will walk up to your cabin to greet you and collect your cabin payment: cash (exact amount if possible), personal check (ready in hand,) or credit card (in this case we will take to lodge, process and bring back to you disinfected.)
 We intend to collect check-in information a few days beforehand from you via e-mail to make it as seamless as possible (e.g. names & ages of kids, vehicle license plate #, boat rental validation, etc.) Expect us to be wearing our courtesy mask and that we will be respecting the proper social distancing.

-Check-Out: Instead of coming into lodge, text us the DAY before your departure between 12 noon - 5 p.m. and we will stop at your cabin with your bill to collect tab expenses, chat about your stay and accept reservation deposits for next year (from 6+ feet away, of course.)
+Check-Out: You are welcome to come down to lodge during take-out window hours to check-out the day before your departure.
+Or, text us the DAY before your departure between 12 noon - 5 p.m. and we will stop at your cabin with your bill to collect tab expenses, chat about your stay and accept reservation deposits for next year (from 6+ feet away, of course.)

 Laundry area will be open -only one cabin's group using machines at one time.
 BRING QUARTERS!
 We will be laundering all the sheets, blankets, pillows from cabins on TUESDAYs in summer, so machines will be in use that day.
 Plan accordingly.